rcarrata/rcarrata.github.io/_posts/2020-02-02-ocp4-analyse_traffic_and_debug_network_traffic_in_Openshift.md

 (socket: Operation not permitted)
 ```

 What happened?
-Due to the SCCs, the tcpdump is not capable to capture the packets into the eth0
+Due to the SCCs, tcpdump is not able to capture the packets on eth0
-because the container have not the proper scc permissions.
+because the container does not have the proper SCC permissions.

 * To avoid that you need to add a specific cluster-admin permissions to the default Service Account of the namespace
 with the anyuid scc: